7 Steps to Apply to a CS Graduate Program

 Ph.D. in Computer Science:

-While most applicants have a background in computer science or math, this is not a requirement for admission.
+While most applicants have a background in computer science, engineering or math, this is not a requirement for admission.
 The admissions committee encourages students with undergraduate degrees in related disciplines to apply.

 Students applying for their Ph.D. in Computer Science can apply online.
 Applications are taken on a rolling basis.
 Learn more about the Ph.D. program application and admission requirements.